-We have investigated, by means of a survey, the level of usage of the UML activity diagram constructs, considering in this paper four kinds of objective sources: books, tools, courses, and tutorials.
-The results of our survey show that, the level of usage varies considerably among the different constructs, and that for some of them it is really very low.
+We have investigated, by means of a document and tool analysis study, the level of usage of the UML activity and use case diagram constructs, considering in this paper four kinds of sources: books, tools, courses, and tutorials.
+The results of our document and tool analysis study show that, the level of usage varies considerably among the different constructs, and in some cases it is really very low.
 However, it is important to note that, a low level of usage of a construct does not mean that it is useless.
 This could be caused by different factors, for example: (1) a construct may be replaced by a combination of other constructs (i.e., it is derived), (2) its existence may be not widely known, (3) its definition could be too complex and not very clear, and thus discouraging potential users, or finally, (4) it could be useful only in very specific and rare cases.

-Results show that, a large majority of the 47 Activity diagrams constructs seem to be scarcely used.
-More precisely, 31 activity diagram constructs result scarcely used (in some cases the percentage of usage is less than 10%), while, only nine constructs result widely used by our survey: Action, Control Flow Edge, Initial/Final Node, Decision/Merge Nodes, Fork/Join Nodes, Activity Partition (i.e., swimlane), Object Node, and Object Flow Edge.
+Results show that, a large majority of the 47 activity diagrams constructs seem to be scarcely used.
+More precisely, 31 activity diagram constructs result scarcely used (in some cases the percentage of usage is less than 10%), while, only nine constructs result widely used by our document and tool analysis study: Action, Control Flow Edge, Initial/Final Node, Decision/Merge Nodes, Fork/Join Nodes, Activity Partition (i.e., swim-lane), Object Node, and Object Flow Edge.
+Instead, only two of the nine constructs of the use case diagram (Extend with Condition and Actor User Defined Icon) result scarcely used, with percentages 37% and 27% respectively.

-In this paper, we have considered only "objective" sources and examined them for checking if some UML constructs are used in an objective way (e.g., can a tool produce a model including such constructs?, is a course/tutorial teaching the fact that UML has such constructs?).
-For this reason, the results of this survey are not biased by any personal opinion (neither ours nor of any human being taking part in the examination of the sources).
-We are now investigating the usage of the other UML diagrams/constructs and launching a personal survey to investigate which UML diagrams/constructs are known and used by UML users trying to cover different categories of them, and different applicative fields.
-The combined results of this work and of the future personal opinion survey should lead to finally determine an "essential" UML.
+In this paper, we have considered only unbiased and objective sources and examined them for checking if some UML constructs are used in an objective way (e.g., can a tool produce a model including such constructs?, is a course/tutorial teaching the fact that UML has such constructs?).
+For this reason, we believe that the results of this document and tool analysis study are not biased by any personal opinion (neither ours nor of any human being taking part in the examination of the sources).
+We are now investigating the usage of the other UML diagrams/constructs and performing a personal survey [16] to investigate which UML diagrams/constructs are known and used by UML users trying to cover different categories of them, and different applicative fields.
+The combined results of this work and of the ongoing personal opinion survey should lead to finally sketch an "essential" UML.